 The 2018B Subordinate Bonds bear interest at 8.125% and mature on December 15, 2047.
 The 2018B Subordinate Bonds constitute subordinate "cash flow" bonds, meaning that no regularly scheduled principal payments are due prior to the maturity date, and interest payments not paid when due will accrue and compound until sufficient Subordinate Pledged Revenue is available for payment.
 Principal and interest payments are due on the 2018B Subordinate Bonds on each December 15 only to the extent Subordinate Pledged Revenue is available.
-In the event that Subordinate Pledged Revenue is insufficient to pay the 2018B Subordinate Bonds, the unpaid principal will continue to bear interest and the unpaid interest will compound annually on December 15 until the total repayment obligation of the District for the 2018B Subordinate Bonds equals the amount permitted by law and the Election.
-Any amounts due and owing on the 2018B Subordinate Bonds remaining outstanding after the application of all Subordinate Pledged Revenue available on December 15, 2057, shall be deemed discharged and shall no longer be due and outstanding.
+In the event that Subordinate Pledged Revenue is insufficient to pay the 2018B Subordinate Bonds, the unpaid principal will continue to bear interest and the unpaid interest will compound annually on December 15, at the rate then borne by the 2018B Subordinate Bond, until the total repayment obligation of the District for the 2018B Subordinate Bonds equals the amount permitted by law and the Election.
+Any amounts due and owing on the 2018B Subordinate Bonds remaining outstanding after the application of all Subordinate Pledged Revenue available on December 15, 2057, shall be deemed discharged on December 15, 2057, regardless of the principal and interest amounts remaining unpaid.